 Here’s why I think Twitter is a neat fit for architects:

-Architecture is visual – photographs are the obvious instrument with which to slice the good, bad, and ugly.
+Photographs are the obvious instrument with which to slice the good, bad, and ugly.

-Brevity – it's good practice for architects to talk about big ideas using small words.
+It's good practice for architects to talk about big ideas using small words.

-It’s for listening – every day is like a public consultation on what is missing or not working in our cities.
+Every day is like a public consultation on what is missing or not working in our cities.
 Twitter lets anyone access these comments at any scale; from a poor pavement detail that reduces accessibility, to a major building and its effects on the skyline.
 As a member of a profession sometimes stereotyped as disconnected from the public it serves, this is particularly valuable.

 It’s how we share what interests and influences us – and this goes both ways.
 For example, my ongoing fascination with music and coding as cousins of architecture has connected me with ideas and people who have shaped my design thinking.

-Authorship – one of the strongest reasons for an architecture practice to enter this space is to claim its work.
+One of the strongest reasons for an architecture practice to enter this space is to claim its work.
 I’ve lost count of the times I’ve seen Warren and Mahoney work being discussed without people knowing it was ours.
 One example was a picture posted (by frequent Idealog contributor Vaughn Davis) of a large concrete section of the Point Resolution Bridge being trucked to its site in Parnell.
 Not only was this an unexpected way for someone to share architecture in-the-making, but being able to post a link to the finished design was a small (but I think important) piece of professional advocacy, and a way to show how that piece of concrete was going to become a new landmark for Auckland.

-Culture – despite what heat pump advertisements would tell you, architects don’t all wear black polo necks and own hairless cats.
+Despite what heat pump advertisements would tell you, architects don’t all wear black polo necks and own hairless cats.
 Whether it’s a photo of one of our Friday night internal presentations, Santa visiting on our staff Kid's Day, or the metres of pizza that sustain a late night effort, we like to show that although we are a practice of over 200 staff, we are a tight-knit crew and every day is different.

 At my personal account I comment a lot on architecture, but also puns, space exploration, letters to the editor, bad signage, and advanced passive/aggressive office notes.
 However, as the @warrenmahoney Twitter administrator my focus right now is on building our follower base and promotion of our work.
 We have some exciting plans for later in the year, and look forward to our Twitter presence being part of that.